ZIP-CLIP SUSPENSION SYSTEMS OFFER A COST EFFECTIVE ‘GREEN’ SOLUTION

 At Zip-Clip we understand the difficulties being faced at the present time but it is during these difficult times that working with quality, accountable manufacturers will pay dividends.
 Zip-Clip are just that and are here to offer our help and expertise every step of the way.

 – – –

-If you are involved with the design, specification or installation of building services and other suspended systems and wish to learn more about replacing threaded rod with wire rope, safe in the knowledge that you will be specifying and installing a fully accountable system which will benefit practically, environmentally and commercially by its use, contact Tim Brown, Zip-Clip Specifications Manager, to discuss your specific applications and options further or call us on +44 (0)1686 623366.
+If you are involved with the design, specification, or installation of building services and other suspended systems and wish to learn more about replacing threaded rods with wire rope, safe in the knowledge that you will be specifying and installing a fully accountable system that will benefit practically, environmentally and commercially by its use, contact Tim Brown, Zip-Clip Specifications Manager, to discuss your specific applications and options further or call us on +44 (0)1686 623 366.